gvwilson/sensibleadventures/bookster/bookster.md

 half and sixpence, not a fingernail less."
 He shrugged again.
 "I can't sell it for less than I paid, can I?"

-"I suppose not," Erileine said, defeated.
-She could probably find something that se could afford, but after deciding she wanted the stories, anything else would feel second best.
+"Well, you *could*," Erileine muttered, knowing she was defeated.
+She could probably find something that she could afford, but after deciding she wanted the stories, anything else would feel second best.
 And anyway, it was getting late.
 She should get back to the Hardeck and wait for Razi.

 Two new guards stood at the Hardeck's front doors.
 As far as they were concerned, young Starboard Towners belonged in Starboard Town